mengyue-yuan/mengyue-yuan.github.io/_pages/about.md

 ------
 **Location-Based Social Media Data Analysis**

-My previous research focus on extraction, analysis and visualization of human acticity patterns from location-based social media data, Sina Weibo Check-in data.
+My previous research focus on extraction, analysis and visualization of human acticity patterns from location-based social media data.
 Here are the two study cases.

 **Exploring the Relation between Human activities and COVID-19 Morbidity using Location-Based Social Media Data**